Discover the wonders of Egypt

 Ancient Egypt was known for its mighty rulers.
 The pharaoh and the queen, too, were leaders who played a major role in the history of this great civilization, reflecting their great leadership, cultural contribution, and monumental achievements.
 This article describes some of the most famous figures of this fascinating era.
 Here is a List of famous queens and pharaohs of Ancient Egypt.

-The very term Ancient Egypt, by default, brings into the mind a certain version of mighty rulers known as pharaohs.
+The very term Ancient Egypt, by default, brings to mind a certain version of mighty rulers known as pharaohs.
 It was supposed that this history, culture, and monumental architecture had been personified in these rulers of the civilization.
 Each pharaoh had something unique to leave behind him related to military conquests, architectural improvements, or some other diplomatic achievement.
 In this paper, we look at a number of the most famous pharaohs in history who made indelible marks.

 Hatshepsut was one of the few female pharaohs of Ancient Egypt who reigned from 1479 to 1458 BCE.
 Praise about her successful reign speaks about extensive trade expeditions, especially to the Land of Punt, and impressive building projects, such as her mortuary temple at Deir el-Bahari.
 Here, she is shown in the costume of a man to make good on that claim to the right to rule, and under her, peace and prosperity have marked her reign.

 Ramses II, also commonly known as Ramses the Great, ruled from 1279 to 1213 BCE.
 He is among those designated as the most famous pharaohs ever to have lived throughout Egyptian history.
-Records of battles, such as at the Battle of Kadesh against the Hittites and the signing of the first recorded peace treaty, occur during his reign.
-He is further recorded to have indulged in colossal buildings that included the temples at Abu Simbel and also the Ramesseum.
-This man to himself, reflects him as a builder and a warrior
+Records of battles, such as at the Battle of Kadesh against the Hittites and the signing of the first recorded peace treaty, occurred during his reign.
+He is further recorded to have indulged in colossal buildings that included the temples at Abu Simbel and the Ramesseum.
+This man reflects him as a builder and a warrior

 Thutmose III, “Napoleon of Egypt,” reigned from 1479 to 1425 BCE.
 He is the most important military pharaoh in all of Egyptian history.
 Successful campaigns in both the Levant and Nubia extended the Egyptian empire to its greatest extent.
-Thutmose III boasts a number of building projects, often being associated with the construction of the Temple of Karnak.
+Thutmose III boasts a number of building projects, often associated with the construction of the Temple of Karnak.

 Who is King Ahmose I?
-King Ahmose I was the founder of the 18th dynasty and a member of the royal line of Thebes, the son of Monarch (Seqenen Ra),...
+King Ahmose I was the founder of the 18th dynasty and a member of the royal line of Thebes, the...

 Alexander the Great was one of those guys who wanted to leave an indelible mark on history and influence the course of events.
-Alexander III of Macedon’s life “356–323 BC”...
+Alexander III...

-King Seti I King Seti I, Who built Abydos Temple King Seti I (1294-1279 BC) was a pharaoh of Egypt’s new kingdom (1550-1050 BC), one of the 19 dynasties.
-Seth...
+King Seti I King Seti I (1294-1279 BC) was a pharaoh of Egypt’s new kingdom (1550-1050 BC), one of the 19 dynasties.
+Seth is the...

-King Tutankhamun What is the history of King Tutankhamun?
-King Tutankhamun (1334 B.C.-1325 B.C.) was an Egyptian king during the New Kingdom’s 18th Dynasty (1570-1050 BC).
-Tutankhamun, which means “living...
+King Tutankhamun King Tutankhamun (1334 B.C.-1325 B.C.) was an Egyptian king during the New Kingdom’s 18th Dynasty (1570-1050 BC).
+Tutankhamun, which means “living image of...

 If you want to apply for a Visa On Arrival that lasts for 30 days, you must be from one of the eligible countries, have a passport that is still valid for at least 6 months, and pay $25 USD in cash.
 If you want to apply for an Egypt e-Visa that lasts for 30 days, you must have a passport that is still valid for at least 8 months, fill out the online application, pay the fee, and print the e-visa so you can later show it to the airport border You can potentially be one of the fortunate few to be granted a free visa valid for 90 days.
 Learn more about the travel visa for Egypt.